- 1. Name of the medicinal product

 RENAL IMPAIRMENTThe clearance of mirtazapine may be decreased in patients with moderate to severe renal impairment (creatinine clearance <40 ml/min).
 This should be taken into account when prescribing Mirtazapine to this category of patients (see section 4.4).

 Suicide/suicidal thoughts or clinical worseningDepression is associated with an increased risk of suicidal thoughts, self harm and suicide (suicide related events).
 This risk persists until significant remission occurs.
 As improvement may not occur during the first few weeks or more of treatment, patients should be closely monitored until such improvement occurs.
 It is general clinical experience that the risk of suicide may increase in the early stages of recovery.Patients with a history of suicide-related events or those exhibiting a significant degree of suicidal ideation prior to commencement of treatment are known to be at greater risk of suicidal thoughts or suicide attempts, and should receive careful monitoring during treatment.
 A meta-analysis of placebocontrolled clinical trials of antidepressants in adult patients with psychiatric disorders showed an increased risk of suicidal behaviour with antidepressants compared to placebo in patients less than 25 years old.Close supervision of patients and in particular those at high risk should accompany therapy with antidepressants especially in early treatment and following dose changes.
-Patients (and caregivers of patients) should be alerted about the need to monitor for any clinical worsening, suicidal behaviour or thoughts and unusual changes in behaviour and to seek medical advice immediately if these symptoms present.With regard to the chance of suicide, in particular at the beginning of treatment, only a limited number of Mirtazapine film-coated tablets should be given to the patient.
+Patients (and caregivers of patients) should be alerted about the need to monitor for any clinical worsening, suicidal behaviour or thoughts and unusual changes in behaviour and to seek medical advice immediately if these symptoms present.With regard to the chance of suicide, in particular at the beginning of treatment, only a limited number of Mirtazapine film-coated tablets should be given to the patient consistent with good patient management, in order to reduce the risk of overdose.

 Bone marrow depressionBone marrow depression, usually presenting as granulocytopenia or agranulocytosis, has been reported during treatment with Mirtazapine.
 Reversible agranulocytosis has been reported as a rare occurrence in clinical studies with Mirtazapine.
 In the postmarketing period with Mirtazapine very rare cases of agranulocytosis have been reported, mostly reversible, but in some cases fatal.
 Fatal cases mostly concerned patients with an age above 65.
 The physician should be alert for symptoms like fever, sore throat, stomatitis or other signs of infection; when such symptoms occur, treatment should be stopped and blood counts taken.